-The attorneys of Stewart J. Guss, Injury Accident Lawyers have been representing car accident and personal injury victims all over the State of Texas for over 20 years.
-If you were injured as the result of someone else’s negligence and are trying to deal with a Texas hospital lien, call our office right now to schedule a free consultation!
+The attorneys of Stewart J. Guss, Injury Accident Lawyers, have been representing car accident and personal injury victims all over the State of Texas for over 20 years.
+If you were injured as the result of someone else's negligence and are trying to deal with a Texas hospital lien, call our office right now to schedule a free consultation!
 Because we take all of our personal injury cases on a contingent fee basis, you will not owe us a DIME unless we win your case.
-For your free case evaluation, call us today at (800) 898-4877 or contact us by clicking HERE.
+For your free case evaluation, call us today at (800) 898-4877 or fill out our simple online form now.